 Env6.
-BRIXTON OPEN GAP
+BRIXTON PARISH OPEN GAP

-The area identified as the Brixton Open Gap (Env Map 3) shall be safeguarded during the Plan period (2014-2034) except in the event that a future Housing Needs Survey identifies the need for essential, affordable local housing for Brixton community.
-In which case small numbers of well designed, sensitively located housing might be considered; in any event not before 2023 when the first review of this Plan is due.
-This review will also consider the development progress of Sherford and any impact on the Brixton Open Gap.
+To protect the rural character and appearance of Brixton village and maintain visual and physical separation with the new town of Sherford the area identified as the Brixton Open Gap (Env Map 3) shall be safeguarded during the Plan period (2014-2034).
+Proposals will not be supported other than for development in accordance with JLP policies TTV26 and TTV27 supported by an Housing Needs Survey which identifies the need for essential, affordable local housing for Brixton community where small numbers of well designed, sensitively located housing might be considered.

-No development will be permitted that adds substantially to the cumulative impact of development in the village that will adversely impact on the social wellbeing and character of the village.
+Development that adds substantially to the cumulative impact of development in the village that will adversely impact on the social wellbeing and character of the village will not be supported.